krdb11/SeesTrees/README.md

 - Ignores clutter (e.g., .git, node_modules, build artifacts)
 - Terminal command for displaying a colorful directory tree with connector lines
 - Easy to use from the command palette or terminal
+- **NEW:** Power Grid visualization showing where interpreters have access paths
+  - Visual indicators for Python, Node.js, Docker, Ruby, Go, Java, and PHP environments
+  - Radiating glow effect highlighting directories with environment configurations
+  - File highlighting showing which files can be executed by which interpreters

 ![SeesTrees Example](./images/seesTreesExample.png)